Jagatsinghpur: Geography

 Jagatsinghapur is at 20.27°N 86.17°E. It has an average elevation of 15 metres (49 feet).

 History

 Jagatsinghpur District came into existence on 1 April 1993.
 Before that, it was a part of the old Cuttack District which was divided into four new districts.
-It is surrounded by the districts of Kendrapara, Cuttack, Khorda, Puri and Bay of Bengal.
+It is surrounded by the districts of Kendrapara, Cuttack, Puri and Bay of Bengal.

 Transportation

 The nearest railway station from Jagatsinghpur town is Gorakhnath Station which is about 10 km from Jagatsinghpur.
+The nearest city is Cuttack, 40 km away.
 Train service is not frequent; it is better to go by road.
 Nearest airport is Biju Patnaik International Airport at Bhubaneswar.
 Charter air service from Biju Patnaik International Airport to Paradip is provided by Pawan Hans.
 Jagatsinghpur is well connected with other cities via road.
-Ministry of Road Transport and Highways, Government of India has decided to link Jagatsinghpur with a new national highway.
 OSRTC operated bus services to all the major Cities and Towns in Odisha.

 Notable people born in Jagatsinghpur

 The district, smallest in size among the 30 districts in Odisha, has produced some of the most famous names in Oriya.
 Notable among them are listed below.